rbc269/java-challenge/readme.md

 #### My experience in Java

 - Over twenty years of professional work with Java (since 2001)
-- I started doing Spring Boot in 2017 (with Rakuten), up to present (MUFG) and I am quite confident in using this
+- I started doing Spring Boot in 2017, up to present and I am quite confident in using it
-- Please see my cv for the details of my past experiences

 Thank you.